As technology becomes more embedded in our daily lives, children’s screen time is increasing. This, of course, is not all…Read more

-Wicksteed offers a playground inspection, risk assessment and DDA audit service.
+Wicksteed offers a playground inspection and risk assessment service.
 Wicksteed employs Playground Safety Inspectors who are members of the Register of Play Inspectors International Limited (RPII).
 One of these Inspectors will check all playground equipment and ancillary items, such as fencing and furniture, regardless of manufacturer, and will submit a written report detailing their findings and their recommendations for any necessary maintenance or remedial work.
 The report will also include a primary risk assessment of any problems found.

 Wicksteed also has a nationwide team of Service Engineers who are fully trained to carryout repairs to your playground equipment.

 The playground operator has a responsibility to the public to keep play areas in a safe condition.
 In addition to physical safety, aspects of Health & Safety and Disability Discrimination legislation should also be addressed.
-This entails periodic inspection, maintenance, risk assessment and a one off DDA audit – not just of the playground equipment, but of the whole site.
+This entails periodic inspection, maintenance and risk assessment – not just of the playground equipment, but of the whole site.